rbouckaert/global-language-tree-pipeline/monos/README.md

 * burnin [integer]	percentage of trees to used as burn-in (and will be ignored)
 * out 	output file.
 Print to stdout if not specified
 * threshold [double]	threshold above which clade support in lexical analyses is deemed high enough to justify adding a monophyly constraint in the pruned tree.
+* languageExclusions [file] text file with GlottoLog codes of languages that should not be included in the analysis.

 ## How to run XMLs

-The XMLs require BEAST 2.6 to be installed with the AlmostDistributions and GEO_SPHERE packages.
+The XMLs require BEAST 2.6 to be installed with the AlmostDistributions, Babel, BEASTLabs and GEO_SPHERE packages.
 The GEO_SPHERE package is in the default package repository it is easiest to start BEAUti (a program that is part of BEAST), and select the menu File/Manage packages.
 A package manager dialog pops up where you can select the GEO_SPHERE package and click the Install/Upgrade button.
 The BEASTLabs package should be automatically installed as well.

 If the AlmostDistributions package is listed as well, just click on it to select it, and hit the Install/Upgrade button.
 If the AlmostDistributions package is not listed, you may need to add a package repository by clicking the "Package repositories" button.
 A window pops up where you can click "Add URL" and add "https://raw.githubusercontent.com/CompEvol/CBAN/master/packages-extra.xml" in the entry.
 The AlmostDistributions package should now be listed in the package manager dialog.